Tech Savvy 2017 conference held at Pasadena City College. Event is now over. Come back in early March for our April 14, 2018 program and registration.

-Take a peak at the activities of the day.
+Take a peak at last year’s program.

 |Hands-on STEM Workshops for Girls||Savvy Skills Workshops for Girls||Workshops for Adults|